 In other words, with A+ Content, you’re converting an extra five to six people out of every 100.
 That’s huge!

-These specialized Amazon product descriptions are great for your best-selling and higher-traffic products and will not necessarily be a quick fix for your slow-moving ASINs.
-It may help brand new listings convert better when accompanied by a good PPC strategy.
+These specialized Amazon product descriptions are great for your best-selling and higher-traffic products but will not necessarily be a quick fix for your slow-moving ASINs.
+It may help brand-new listings to convert better when accompanied by a good PPC strategy.

-A higher converting listing combined with an optimized PPC campaign will result in a lower ACoS (Advertising cost of sale), a metrics that helps measure how efficient your campaigns are.
+A higher converting listing combined with an optimized PPC campaign will result in a lower ACoS (Advertising cost of sale), a metric that helps measure how efficient your campaigns are.

 2. Reduce returns and negative reviews